FireEagle829/Data-science-project/README.md

 ## Files in the repository
+- boston.csv: The Boston dataset file
-- data.csv: The dataset file
+- seattle.csv: The seattle dataset file
 - Airbnb Report.ipynb: Notebook containing the analysis and it's code
 - The readme file